 Are you looking to help your students excel on the FastBridge aReading assessment?
 Our comprehensive preparation packages are designed to give students the edge they need!

 The FastBridge aReading assessment is designed to evaluate broad reading skills across different grade levels.
 It includes a variety of question types that assess phonological awareness, phonics, vocabulary, comprehension, and concepts of print.
-In this section, we will explore sample questions for grades K-5 and 6-12, highlighting the skills and strategies required to answer them correctly.
+In this section, we will explore sample questions, highlighting the skills and strategies required to answer them correctly.

 The FastBridge aReading assessment for grades K-5 focuses on developing foundational reading skills, including phonological awareness, phonics, vocabulary, and comprehension.